wdi-sf-jan-2014/notes/user_auth/UserSessionsAndAuth.md

 What is a cookie? http://en.wikipedia.org/wiki/HTTP_cookie

 This ID is used to look up the session data on the server, e.g. in a database table.
-In our scenario, session data is the user's profile.

-More on how to use Sessions in Rails and the Session object in today's code along.

 Let's get started.

 ##Hands on

-In your Code folder:

-> git clone ….

-Launch the app, follow instrauction in README.
-Let's look around.

-*DEMO*

 OK, thinking about users, profiles, authentication, passwords etc. What are some of the features or components that you anticipate in your app:

-- User Model
 - Sign in Page
 - Sign Up page
 - Sign out button
-- User Page
+- User Page (like a profile)
 - A secure password, please
 - Session, so system knows who I am during visit.
+- User Model

 *Discuss how to start*

-**Models the we need?**
+**Models**

 - User

+**Controllers**

+- User
 - Session

-**Routes that the app needs to support?**
+**Routes**

 - signin
 - signup
 - signout
-- user page (like a profile page)
+- user page

 Let's start with routes.
+"Top down".
 Get the easy stuff out of the way:

 ###Routes